 Not only does this report detail all that destination marketers need to know about this high-value segment of travelers, it uses the benchmark data from the first Cultural and Heritage Study to highlight trends and reveal shifts in travel behaviors and preferences since 2009 when that study was conducted.

-This new study also includes brand new data and insights related to devices travelers use for travel research, booking and finding information while traveling.
+This study also includes data and insights related to devices travelers use for travel research, booking and finding information while traveling.

 Key data and insights in this report include: